python/cpython/Doc/library/pdb.rst

 .. pdbcommand:: l(ist) [first[, last]]

    List source code for the current file.
 Without arguments, list 11 lines around the current line or continue the previous listing.
+With ``.`` as argument, list 11 lines around the current line.
 With one argument, list 11 lines around at that line.
 With two arguments, list the given range;
    if the second argument is less than the first, it is interpreted as a count.